 I do the exact same things as boarders.
 Nobody really realises that you’re a day girl because you have the same opportunities, you do the same activities and there’s not much difference – apart from the fact that you go home at night.

-Evenings at Downe House offer an outstanding range of opportunities, such as talks by visiting speakers, supervised prep (homework) sessions, clubs and societies, drama, dance and music rehearsals, sports training and the chance to have supper and socialise with friends.
-We have also recently begun an exciting strategic partnership with Radley College, sharing academic and social opportunities for girls and boys to share knowledge and develop healthy and normal relationships with their peers.
+Evenings at Downe offer an outstanding range of opportunities, such as talks by visiting speakers, supervised prep (homework) sessions, clubs and societies, drama, dance and music rehearsals, sports training and the chance to have supper and socialise with friends.
+We have an exciting partnership with Radley College that provides academic and social opportunities for girls and boys to share knowledge and develop healthy and normal relationships with their peers.
 All pupils have equal access to these opportunities – day pupils and boarders alike.

 All girls attend school on Saturday morning, after which there are sports fixtures in the afternoon.
 The rest of the weekend is jam-packed with trips and other opportunities which day girls can choose to attend if they wish.
 We take great care to ensure our day girls are fully involved in all aspects of school life and play an integral part in our community.
 Please come and visit us to find out more!